department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-new.md

 - [ ] If the submitter is an editor, send them links to any relevate KB articles for the VAMC Facility product.
 KB articles: <insert_kb_article_links>

-- [ ] Link to facility in production:
+- [ ] Link to facility in production, including facility locator link:
 Facility link: <insert_facility_link>

 ## Acceptance criteria